-Professor John Terblanche, internationally recognised as one of the world's leading researchers in the treatment of liver diseases, died in Cape Town on 6 March 2023, aged 87 years.
+Prof. John Terblanche, internationally recognised as one of the world's leading researchers in the treatment of liver diseases, died in Cape Town on 6 March 2023, aged 87 years.

-Terblanche, a previous Head of the Department of Surgery at the University of Cape Town and Groote Schuur Hospital from 1981 to 2000, graduated from the University of Cape Town in 1958 and qualified as a surgeon in 1964 when he was awarded the Douglas gold medal as the best graduate of the year.
-He started his surgical career by doing pioneering research with Professor Christiaan Barnard using the heartlung machine and bubble oxygenator to cool patients during cardiac surgery for which he was awarded a ChM with distinction in 1964.
-He spent the following two years in Bristol with Joe Peacock where he perfected the technique of orthotopic liver transplantation in Landrace swine.
-On his return to Cape Town, he subsequently co-founded the MRC Liver Research Centre in 1973 with Professor Stuart Saunders, a position he shared later with Professor Ralph Kirsch.
-This resulted in a highly productive and collaborative research partnership which produced key findings and highly cited international publications.
+Terblanche, a previous head of the Department of Surgery at the University of Cape Town (UCT) and Groote Schuur Hospital from 1981 to 2000, graduated from UCT in 1958, and qualified as a surgeon in 1964 when he was awarded the Douglas gold medal as the best graduate of the year.
+He started his surgical career by doing pioneering research with Prof. Christiaan Barnard using the heart-lung machine and bubble oxygenator to cool patients during cardiac surgery, for which he was awarded a ChM with distinction in 1964.
+He spent the following 2 years in Bristol with Joe Peacock, where he perfected the technique of orthotopic liver transplantation in Landrace swine.
+On his return to Cape Town he subsequently cofounded the MRC Liver Research Centre in 1973 with Prof. Stuart Saunders, a position he shared later with Prof. Ralph Kirsch.
+This resulted in a highly productive and collaborative research partnership that produced key findings and highly cited international publications.
 These included the early seminal work on baboon-to-human exchange transfusion by cross circulation for fulminant hepatic failure and the discovery in pigs of Dantrolene as the treatment of choice for malignant hyperthermia, successfully applied later in patients.

-Professor Terblanche was appointed head of the Department of Surgery at the University of Cape Town at the relatively young age of 45 years.
-Larger than life and a force of nature, he was highly regarded as a clinician, researcher, and educator, but his biggest international contribution was the visionary and pioneering leadership he brought to the life-saving endoscopic treatment of bleeding oesophageal varices.
-The Cape Town prospective and randomised controlled trials revolutionised and introduced the modern treatment of variceal bleeding, publications which are among the most cited studies in the history of portal hypertension.
+Prof. Terblanche was appointed head of the Department of Surgery at UCT at the age of 45 years.
+Larger than life and a force of nature, he was highly regarded as a clinician, researcher and educator, but his biggest international contribution was the visionary and pioneering leadership he brought to the endoscopic treatment of bleeding oesophageal varices.
+The Cape Town prospective randomised controlled trials introduced the modern endoscopic treatment of variceal bleeding, and are among the most cited publications in portal hypertension.

-Leading by example, he transformed an excellent department inherited from his predecessor, the formidable and legendary Professor Jannie Louw, into an outstanding one, equal to the finest in the world.
-His abiding interest in liver disease led to the establishment of a research programme, which became a mecca for liver surgery training and attracted international visitors to Cape Town who later returned home, spreading the gospel according to Terblanche, entrenching his global reputation and legacy.
-His boldness and confidence allowed him to challenge conventional and orthodox teaching and the prodigious output from his strong and stable research team, of whom he demanded meticulous scientific rigour and unalloyed integrity, elevated the importance of South African liver research to an international audience.
+Leading by example, he transformed an excellent department inherited from his predecessor, the legendary and redoubtable Prof. Jannie Louw, into an outstanding one, equal to the finest in the world.
+His abiding interest in liver disease led to the establishment of a research programme that became a mecca for liver surgery training and attracted international visitors to Cape Town who later returned home, spreading the gospel according to Terblanche, entrenching his global reputation and surgical legacy.
+His boldness and confidence allowed him to challenge conventional and orthodox teaching, and the prodigious output from his strong and stable research team, of whom he demanded meticulous scientific rigour and unalloyed integrity, elevated the importance of South African (SA) liver research to an international audience.